Monty Wedd: Biography

 Wedd's work has appeared in a range of Australian newspapers, including Sydney Daily Mirror, Sunday Telegraph, The Sunday Territorian and Sunday Mail.

 Wedd was a long time member and former vice-president of the Black and White Artists' Club, and lived at Williamtown, New South Wales.
-In 1993 he was awarded an Order of Australia for his services as author, illustrator and historian.
+In 1993 he was awarded the Medal of the Order of Australia for his services as author, illustrator and historian.
 He won Stanley Awards in 1987 and 1989.
 In 2004 he received the Jim Russell Award for "significant contribution" to the cartooning industry from the Australian Cartoonists Association.

 Personal

 Wedd married Dorothy and they had four children, more than 20 grandchildren and four great-grandchildren.
 In 1960 the couple founded a museum dedicated to the Australian military at their home at Narraweena, on Sydney's northern beaches.
-When they ran out of space it was moved and rebuilt at their property in Williamtown, New South Wales.
+When they ran out of space it was moved and rebuilt at their property in Williamtown.
 The Monarch Historical Museum re-opened at its current location in November 1988.
-Wedd died on 4 May 2012 at a nursing home in Fingal Bay, New South Wales.
+Wedd died on 4 May 2012 at a nursing home in Fingal Bay.